ahmedmagdiosman/clevr-xai/README.md

 Please refer to the README in the `eval` directory.
 The ground truth generation also includes the resizing of the masks, in case your model takes input images of a different size than the original CLEVR images (the original CLEVR images have size 320x480).
-In our released *simply*-CLEVR dataset, we resized the masks to 128x128 (since the Relation Network model we use for generating heatmaps takes input images of size 128x128).
+In our released CLEVR-XAI dataset, we resized the masks to 128x128 (since the Relation Network model we use for generating heatmaps takes input images of size 128x128).

 ## III.
 Heatmap Generation

-We will release the code to generate heatmaps on *simply*-CLEVR and CLEVR, for different explanation methods, and using a trained Relation Network model in a separate repository.
+We will release the code to generate heatmaps on CLEVR-XAI and CLEVR, for different explanation methods, and using a trained Relation Network model in a separate repository.
 (The link will be added upon paper acceptance)